andredunford/tk2402_field_programmer/README.md

 As structured, the database should be named "kenwood" with default username "postgres" and password "postgres".
 If you wish to use custom credentials, the connection properties can be changed in [kenwood_interface.py](kenwood_interface.py#L14).

 ## Launch
-To launch the application, simply run the script [kenwood_interface.py](kenwood_interface.py).
+To launch the application, run the script [kenwood_interface.py](kenwood_interface.py).
 This will start a Flask development server on your host computer at 0.0.0.0 port: 5050.
 Navigate to the host address and port from any browser with network access to the server.
 > <yourhostname/IP>:5050